toptensoftware/JsonKit/readme.md

 	}

 In this example the existing CurrentSettings object will be serialized into.
-If KeepInstance was set to false, PetaJson would instantiate a new Settings object, load it and then assign it to the CurrentSettings property.
+If KeepInstance was set to false, JsonKit would instantiate a new Settings object, load it and then assign it to the CurrentSettings property.

 ## DataContract and DataMember attributes

 You can also use the system supplied DataContract and DataMember attributes.
-They'll only be used if there are no PetaJson attributes on the class or it's members.
+They'll only be used if there are no JsonKit attributes on the class or it's members.
 You must specify DataContract on the type and DataMember on all members that require serialization.

 	[DataContract]